1072-datascience/finalproject-1072ds_group5/README.md

 * Source(from UCI):
 http://archive.ics.uci.edu/ml/datasets/Facebook+Comment+Volume+Dataset?fbclid=IwAR3s-QeEUKL4pzURY_CL6KK8x3yoUQQZaJztk2V3wNenQHLlI5xflSNHAxU

-* Input format
+* Input format:.csv
+* Data preprocessing:
-* Any preprocessing?
+  * Feture Selection
-  * Handle missing data
-  * Scale value
+  * Feature Classification

 ### code

-* Which method do you use?
-* What is a null model for comparison?
+* method: Random Forests
-* How do your perform evaluation? ie. Cross-validation, or extra separated data
+* How do your perform evaluation? >>Cross-validation

 ### results

-* Which metric do you use
+* Which metric do you use : Accuracy only (Since our data is balanced among different categories)
-  * precision, recall, R-square
-* Is your improvement significant?
+* Our improvement is not significant but with more applicability.
 * What is the challenge part of your project?
+  *The original data is messy and exists lots of missing value, and our target variable(comments) is widely distributed *It's not that difficult to build a model to predict any variables in our dataset, but we think to make the conclusion applicable is the point.

 ## Reference
-* Code/implementation which you include/reference (__You should indicate in your presentation if you use code for others.
-Otherwise, cheating will result in 0 score for final project.__)
+* Code/implementation which you include/reference
 * Packages you use
+caret/randomForest/shiny/ggbiplot/shinythemes/shinydashboard/tibble/dplyr/highcharter/DT/lubridate/tidyr/shinyWidgets/tychobratools/openxlsx/ggplot2
 * Related publications